 How to do bank reconciliation

-Bank reconciliation is part of life as a small business owner.
-It keeps your bookkeeping accurate and can help lower your tax, alert you to fraud, and allow you to track costs.
+Bank reconciliation is simply part of life as a small business owner.
 So how do you do it?

 Bank reconciliation steps

 Bank reconciliation happens when you compare your record of sales and expenses against the record your bank has.
 It’s how you verify your business accounting numbers.

 1. Get bank records